DerenB/DerenB/README.md

 # Hello There, I am Deren Bozer.
 ### Junior Developer & Student

-** Page still being updated **

-I'm a student at Eastern Michigan University taking undergraduate computer science classes to prepare for graduate school.
-Gradute school will start Winter 2022, with an expected graduation date of April 2024.
-I previously graduated from EMU in 2016 with a BBA in Accounting.
-Since then, I have been working in Accounting while learning programming.
+I am a Computer Science graduate student at Eastern Michigan University with a BBA in Accounting.
+I took undergraduate Computer Science classes through junior level, earning a 3.64 GPA.

 - 🔭 I’m currently working on C#, ASP.NET, Blazor
-- 🤝 Next I plan on creating webpages with dotnet
+- 🤝 Next I plan on creating web apps with dotnet
-- 🌱 In the future, I want to learn about Databases and SQL
+- 🌱 In the future, I want to learn about dotnet Maui

 <br>